ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 );
 ```

-Note that in Code 7, we went from passing 3 argument parameters for h('ul', {}, ...) in Code 5, to passing 1 parameter (an array with 3 values).
+Note that in Code 7, we went from passing 5 parameters for h('ul', {}, ...) in Code 5, to passing 3 parameters (3rd parameter being an array with 3 values).
 This is perfectly valid.

 We can transform both Code 6 and 7 to hold the entire template inside variables.